 That is exactly what Jesus does for us through our Spiritual Integration with Him.
-He transfers His grace, His “instinct for goodness,” to us in a way which then makes it our instinct for goodness.
+He transfers His gracefulness, His “instinct for goodness,” to us in a way which then makes it our instinct for goodness.

-To casual observers, the process looks exactly like Sarah’s sudden “ceiling fan know-how.”
+To casual observers, the process looks exactly like Sarah’s sudden acquired “ceiling fan know-how.”
 And they, like Joal, are usually left scratching their head and wondering where this “new us” came from.
 But, in fact, this new “life know-how” is just the divine sense of goodness, which we borrowed from the nature of Jesus.

 The pop-preachers and the casual religious culture which they cater to will no doubt continue to hold to the idea of “unmerited favor” as their working definition of grace.
 And it’s all but certain that many will continue to use that definition as an excuse to under invest, or even opt out altogether, on a truly vital relationship with God.
 But, that is just what pop-preachers and the pop-religion people do.

 However, serious believers are destined for the real impact of the Living Christ.
 They are destined to know that graceful transfer which entirely enables an easy and natural heart government in our lives and thus brings us into a perfect harmony with the heart of God.

-To experience Grace as an instinctive inner goodness provided to the believer by the indwelling Christ is the life transforming reality of true faith.
-The illusion of Grace as some kind of “Free Pass” is nothing more than that – an illusion.
+To experience Grace as a kind of intuitive inner goodness provided to the believer by the indwelling Christ is the life transforming reality of true, New Testament faith.
+The illusion of Grace as a “Free Pass” to religious LaLa Land is nothing more than that – an illusion.